I. Purpose

 - convenience at the cost of sovereignty

-Paternalism is not care.
+Paternalism is a poor substitute for care.

 VI.
 Autonomy and Consent